DenChaima/Metastatic-Cancer-Detection/README.md

-# Group 5: Metastatic Cancer Detection
+# MLP Group 5: Metastatic Cancer Detection

-Build a breast cancer metastases detection and classification model using CNN.
+Build a breast cancer metastases detection and classification model using deep learning.

 ## How it works
 1. Divide the WSI into fixed-size tiles and label each tile as positive or negative